Divergent Therapy

 • Common humanity – recognizing that struggle is part of being human, not a personal failure

-• Self-kindness – offering support to yourself the way you might to someone you care about
+• Self-kindness – offering support to yourself the way you might to a loved one

 Copyright © 2026 divergenttherapy.org - All Rights Reserved.